HenrikBengtsson/profmem/README.md

 total 80040
 ```

-Using the [microbenchmark] package, we can also quantify the extra overhead in processing time that is introduced due to the coercion of `x` to double;
+Using the [microbenchmark] package, we can also quantify the extra overhead in processing time that is introduced due to the logical-to-numeric coercion;
 ```r
 > library("microbenchmark")
 > stats <- microbenchmark(bad = {